WHAT IS A CRANIAL PROSTHESIS?

 Even when hair loss is expected, it can still be shocking to see it fall out.
 Planning for hair loss may help ease this transition.
 There are many options for head covers, and all have advantages and disadvantages.
 A cranial hair prosthesis that looks like your natural hair is an excellent choice before starting treatment.
 On average, it can take up to 60 days to produce cranial prostheses.

 Wigs can be expensive, but medical insurance may cover the cost of a wig when hair loss is caused by chemotherapy.
 The approval process may not be a simple one, though.

 This article will explain how you can request coverage for a wig and your options if insurance doesn’t pay.

 Call Your Health Insurance Provider

-With the advances in synthetic hair, a cranial prosthesis may be covered entirely by your insurance company, but the cost of a human hair cranial prosthesis may be more expensive and may come with a higher out-of-pocket cost again; it depends on your insurance company as they may cover 80% or up to 100%
+With the advances in synthetic hair, a cranial prosthesis may be covered entirely by your insurance company, but the cost of a real human hair cranial prosthesis may be more expensive and may come with a higher out-of-pocket cost.
+Again, it depends on your insurance company as they may cover 80% or up to 100% of the cost.

 Terminology is key

 A prescription from a dermatologist or oncologist is often needed for insurance coverage.
 Still, the terminology used in the order is essential.
 All health insurance companies require a prescription that uses one of the following terms and must include one of the following codes for insurance to pay for them.

 - Hair prosthesis